Sholavaram

 Cholavaram, also spelled Sholavaram, is a suburb 24 km north of Chennai, Tamil Nadu, India.
 It is popular as Sholavaram and is also known for the Cholavaram lake.

-Adjoining the lake, there was a defunct Air Force Airfield which was used as a motor racing track.
-It was an air strip used during World War II; After the Madras Motor Sports Club was formed in mid-50s, it selected Sholavaram to conduct its racing events.
-Since then racing events took place every year and continued till late 1980s until the Madras Motor Sports Club built a new track at Irungattukottai, Sriperumbudur, Chennai.
+The Sholavaram Airstrip was operated by the Royal Air Force during World War II.
+When the Madras Motor Sports Club was formed in mid-1950s, it selected the airstrip to conduct its racing events..
+Since then racing events took place every year In the late 1980s, the club moved to the new Madras Motor Race Track in Irungattukottai, Sriperumbudur.

 The Malayalam actor Jayan was killed in a helicopter accident here during the shooting of his film Kolilakkam on 16 November 1980.